abraunegg/onedrive/.github/ISSUE_TEMPLATE/bug_report.md

 **Application and Operating System Details:**
 - OS: Output of `uname -a` & provide your OS & version (CentOS 6.x, Ubuntu 18.x etc)
 - Are you using a headless system (no gui) or with a gui installed?
-- Application version: Output of `onedrive --version`
 - OneDrive Account Type
 - DMD or LDC compiler version `dmd --version` or `ldmd2 --version`
+- Application version: Output of `onedrive --version`
+- Application configuration: Output of `onedrive --display-config`

 **To Reproduce**
 Steps to reproduce the behavior if not causing an application crash: